 - Acorns Later.
 This individual retirement account (IRA) lets you manage retirement savings in the same place as your other Acorns investing and checking accounts.
 It automatically sets you up with a Roth IRA, traditional IRA, or SEP IRA (for self-employed business owners) when you sign up, depending on your lifestyle and goals.
 It also automatically rebalances the account as you age or your lifestyle changes to help you meet retirement goals.

-- Acorns Spend.
-Anyone with an Acorns account can open this FDIC-protected checking account backed by Lincoln Savings Bank and receive an Acorns Spend debit card.
+- Acorns Checking.
+Anyone with an Acorns account can open this FDIC-protected checking account backed by Lincoln Savings Bank and receive an Acorns debit card.

 Stash Account Options

 - Stash Invest.
-Stash’s flagship product, a personal investment account, lets you purchase fractional shares of stocks, bonds, and ETFs1 for as little as $0.012.
+Stash’s flagship product, a personal investment account, lets you purchase fractional shares of stocks, bonds, and ETFs for as little as $0.01.
 Choose individual stocks or bonds to purchase or invest in ETFs based on the issues or types of companies you want to back.

 - Stash Retire.
-Open a traditional or Roth IRA to save for retirement through the same micro-investing methods as Stash Invest uses3.
+Open a traditional or Roth IRA to save for retirement through the same micro-investing methods as Stash Invest uses.

-- Banking.
-A Stash banking (aka debit) account is an online checking account through Green Dot Bank4.
-The bank account includes Direct Deposit, Bill Pay, ATM Access, and a debit card.
-Plus, it supports your Invest account with the option to earn stock-back Rewards through your debit card and recurring transfers5.
+- Banking1.
+A Stash banking account is an online banking account through Stride Bank, N.A., Member FDIC.
+The banking account includes Direct Deposit, ATM Access, and a Stash Stock-Back® Card1.
+Plus, it works with your Invest account to allow you to earn Stock-Back® Rewards2..

 Both Acorns and Stash let you make manual contributions to your investment accounts anytime, plus each offers multiple ways to automate contributions based on your lifestyle, goals, and spending habits.